Noah Gragson: 2018: Joe Gibbs Racing

-2019
+2019–2022: JR Motorsports

 On September 25, 2018, JR Motorsports announced that Gragson would drive the No. 1 Chevrolet full-time for the 2019 Xfinity Series, replacing Elliott Sadler who retired at the end of the 2018 season.
 However, on January 25, the team announced that Gragson would instead pilot the No. 9 and teammate Michael Annett would drive the No. 1.
-Gragson opened his rookie campaign with JR Motorsports by finishing 11th in the NASCAR Racing Experience 300 at Daytona International Speedway.
-He scored a ninth-place at Atlanta the next week for his first top-10 of the season and followed it up with his first top-five of the season the next week when he finished third at Las Vegas.
+Gragson opened his rookie campaign with JR Motorsports by finishing eleventh in the NASCAR Racing Experience 300 at Daytona International Speedway.
+He scored a ninth-place at Atlanta the next week for his first top-ten of the season and followed it up with his first top-five of the season the next week when he finished third at Las Vegas.
 Gragson would go on to produce several strong runs during the season including a season-best second-place at Michigan.

-Gragson qualified for the Playoffs after the second Las Vegas race on the strength of seven top-fives and 17 top-10s in the regular season.
-Gragson scored his first DNF of his Xfinity Series career in the 2019 O'Reilly 300 at Texas Motor Speedway when contact on lap 150 with the No. 18 of Harrison Burton sent Gragson's car spinning through the frontstretch grass.
+Gragson qualified for the Playoffs after the second Las Vegas race on the strength of seven top-fives and seventeen top-tens in the regular season.
+Gragson scored his first DNF of his Xfinity Series career in the 2019 O'Reilly 300 at Texas Motor Speedway when contact on lap 150 with the No. 18 of Harrison Burton sent Gragson's car spinning through the front stretch grass.
 Gragson was credited with a 30th-place finish.

-2020

 On February 11, 2020, Gragson announced Bass Pro Shops, Black Rifle Coffee Company, and True Timber would sponsor him as a primary sponsor for three races starting at the season opener at Daytona International Speedway.
 He went on to win the season-opening NASCAR Racing Experience 300.
+At the end of the 2020 Alsco 300, he was involved in a fight with Harrison Burton after Gragson pushed him into the wall in the closing laps.
+Neither driver was reprimanded by NASCAR.
 Gragson was in position to win a late-season race at Texas Motor Speedway but was passed by Harrison Burton in the final set of corners.

-2021
+He would later finish 5th for the year in points.

 On August 27, 2020, Gragson and JR Motorsports confirmed a third season together.
 At the end of the Atlanta race, he was involved in a fight with Daniel Hemric after a pit road mishap during the race.
 Neither driver was reprimanded by NASCAR.
 Hemric would later go on to win the Xfinity Series championship that year.
 On May 10, Gragson finished fourth at Darlington, but was disqualified when his car failed post-race inspection for unapproved suspension mounts.
 JR Motorsports filed and won the appeal, restoring Gragson's fourth-place finish and awarding him the US$100,000 Dash 4 Cash bonus.
-He would later win at Darlington and Richmond to make the playoff before scoring a big win in Martinsville to make the Championship 4 for the first time in his career.
+He would later win at Darlington and Richmond to make the playoff before scoring a big win in Martinsville to make the Championship for the first time in his career and finishing third in points.